rdkcentral/Lightning/docs/RenderEngine/Shaders/Spinner2.md

 ## Setters

 ### radius
 You can set the radius of the Spinner shader with a `float`.
-By default this is calculated by dividing the current width by 2.
+By default, this is calculated by dividing the current width by 2.

 ### stroke
 You can set the width of the spinner with the stroke property setting a `float`.